-The student will prepare a readmission folder and provide the Assistant Dean with 4 copies of the folder and its contents at least two weeks prior to the meeting.
+The student will prepare a readmission folder and provide the contents to the Assistant Dean via e-mail attachments, at least one week prior to the meeting.
 If the folder is incomplete, the application for readmission may be rejected.
-The folder will include:
+The e-mail attachments will include:

 - a) A letter of application stating the circumstances of the dismissal from the nursing program and why the student should be considered for readmission. - b) Three letters of support addressing student's growth since dismissal and potential for academic success.
 These letters should come from college faculty and employers.
 One letter must come from a nursing faculty member. - c) College transcripts to date.
-An unofficial transcript is acceptable. - d) Organized and detailed academic plan for successful completion of the program, including how the student has sought to remedy the deficit(s) resulting in dismissal. - e) Evidence of meeting current college catalog and School of Nursing handbook admission requirements.
+An unofficial transcript is acceptable. - d) Organized and detailed academic plan for successful completion of the program, including how the student has sought to remedy the deficit(s) resulting in dismissal.

+e) Evidence of meeting current college catalog and School of Nursing handbook admission requirements.